-We have put in place a number of measures to raise the achievement of both boys and girls.
+We have put in place several measures to raise the achievement of both boys and girls.
 These include:

-- dealing with negative aspects of any student's behaviour, including bullying and name-calling; - removing gender bias from our resources; - making sure that our displays reflect both boys/girls and men/women as effective learners and achievers.
+- dealing with negative aspects of any student's behaviour, including bullying and name-calling. - removing gender bias from our resources. - making sure that our displays reflect both boys/girls and men/women as effective learners and achievers.

-12. LGBT
+12. LGBT+

-The Equality Act 2010 states schools are required to eliminate discrimination on the grounds of sexual orientation and gender reassignment.
+The Equality Act 2010 states schools are required to eliminate discrimination on the grounds of sexual orientation, gender identity and gender reassignment.
 This includes HBT bullying.
-The School promotes equal opportunities and fostering of good relationships.
-This means the School takes proactive steps to promote, respect and understand LGBT people and issues.
+The school promotes equal opportunities and fostering of good relationships.
+This means the school takes proactive stepsto promote, respect and understand LGBT+ people and issues.

-The School aims:
+The school aims:

-- to provide an inclusive environment in which LGBT students and staff are valued andrespected; - to promote understanding of and support the needs of LGBT students and staff; - to enhance LGBT awareness and issues through the provision of an inclusive curriculum; - to monitor and tackle HBT language and bullying.
+- to provide an inclusive environment in which LGBT+ students and staff are valued and respected. - to promote understanding of and support the needs of LGBT+ students and staff; - to enhance LGBT+ awareness and issues through the provision of an inclusive curriculum. - to monitor and tackle HBT language and bullying.